MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/security-and-compliance/set-up-multi-factor-authentication.md

   - **Enabled** The person has been enrolled in MFA, but has not completed the registration process.
 They will be prompted to complete the process the next time they sign in.

   - **Enforced** The person may or may not have completed registration.
 If they have completed the registration process, then they are using MFA.
-Otherwise, theywill be prompted to complete the process the next time they sign in.
+Otherwise, they will be prompted to complete the process the next time they sign in.

 4. Select the check box next to the people for whom you want to enable MFA.